NVIDIA/Megatron-LM/README.md

 <a id="realm"></a>
 ## REALM Pipeline
-The following sections (will) reflect the three stages of training a REALM system.
+We are working on implementing the [REALM](https://arxiv.org/pdf/2002.08909.pdf) system.
+The following sections (will) reflect the three stages of training it.
 For now it's just the ICT code.
 Loosely, they are pretraining the retriever modules, then jointly training the language model and the retriever, and then finetuning a question answering head on the language model with fixed retriever.

 ### Inverse Cloze Task (ICT) Pretraining
 1. Have a corpus in loose JSON format with the intention of creating a collection of fixed-size blocks of text as the fundamental units of data.
 For a corpus like Wikipedia, this will mean multiple sentences per block but also multiple blocks per document.
 Run `tools/preprocess_data.py` to construct one or more indexed datasets with the `--split-sentences` argument to make sentences the basic unit.
 For the original REALM system, we construct two datasets, one with the title of every document, and another with the body.
 Refer to the following script
 <pre>
 python preprocess_data.py \
     --input /path/to/corpus.json \